 We invite enquiries from qualified and highly motivated applicants for a 3 year PhD studentship comprising of tuition fees (Home/EU) and stipend.

-Applications are encouraged from graduates with backgrounds in a numerate discipline (e.g. bioinformatics, statistics, mathematics, or computer science).
+Applications must have graduated from a numerate discipline (e.g. bioinformatics, statistics, mathematics, or computer science).
 The ideal candidate will have an interest in genomics and an enthusiasm for learning about biology.
-A Masters degree in statistics or similar would be desirable.
-Some experience of working with genetic data would be desirable but not essential.
+A Masters degree in statistics, computational biology, or similar would be desirable.
+Some experience of working with genetic/genomic data would be desirable but not essential.
 Experience of coding and scripting in R (and ideally Bioconductor) is desirable.

-For further details on the project and informal enquiries please contact to Prof. Andy Lynch (email@example.com ) with a CV and a covering letter.
-Start date: 1 November 2017 or as soon as possible after then.
+For further details on the project and informal enquiries please contact to Prof. Andy Lynch (firstname.lastname@example.org) with a CV and a covering letter.
+Start date: 2018.